Super Senior: Ken Wilkins

-BURLINGTON, Vt.
-(WCAX) We turn on the spigot this week for Super Senior, the long-running WCAX series.
+We turn on the spigot this week for Super Senior, the long-running WCAX series.
 Our Joe Carroll had so much to tell about Ken Wilkins and Alya Baker, he needed two-parts.

 Ken Wilkins is about to get a birthday surprise.
 Fellow veteran Navy submariners have come to recognize his service on the USS Skate during World War II.